NetOpsSupport/IMS-VPN/README.md

 ![alt text](https://github.com/NetOpsSupport/IMS-VPN/blob/master/Help-01.PNG)
 ***

-#### It is possible that the following window may show up, in this case click "More Info"
+#### It is possible that the following window may show up, in this case click "More Info".
 ![alt text](https://github.com/NetOpsSupport/IMS-VPN/blob/master/Help-02.PNG)
 ***

-#### After click "Run Anyway"
+#### After click "Run Anyway".
 ![alt text](https://github.com/NetOpsSupport/IMS-VPN/blob/master/Help-03.PNG)
 ***

-#### At this point a window will show up which looks similar to the one in the screenshot
+#### At this point a window will show up which looks similar to the one in the screenshot.
 ![alt text](https://github.com/NetOpsSupport/IMS-VPN/blob/master/Help-04.PNG)
 ***